xojoyboy/REST-In-Five-Languages/REST-MULTI-LANGUAGE.md

 ## Assignment: Implement a RESTful API in Multiple Languages (in addition to typescript and python)

 ### Objective
-Your assignment is to extend the existing project by implementing two additional servers that replicate the functionality of the TypeScript server.
+Your assignment is to extend the existing project by implementing two additional servers that replicate the functionality of the TypeScript server and the Python server that implement the routes in `ROUTES.md`.
 This will allow you to explore RESTful API implementation in multiple programming languages and understand how each language approaches backend server development.

 ### Setup Instructions